 The Institute leases its office facilities under operating leases under noncancelable agreements expiring at various dates through 2028.
-The leases provide for monthly minimum rent payments, and some include an option to renew.
+The leases provide for monthly minimum rent payments and some include an option

-For the year ended December 31, 2023, the operating lease expense is \$303,504.
+For the years ended December 31, 2024 and 2023, the operating lease expense is \$313,106 and \$303,504, respectively.

-For the year ended December 31, 2023, supplemental cash flow information and other information related to leases are as follows:
+For the years ended December 31, 2024 and 2023, supplemental cash flow information and other information related to leases are as follows: